 Healthy Aging Stories

 Who gives better senior health advice than the seniors and caretakers actually living it?
-In honor of all the seniors in our lives, and the future seniors and caretakers we are becoming, Spirit of Change Magazine shares this storytelling collection of healthy aging wisdom.
+In honor of all the seniors in our lives, and the future seniors and caretakers we are becoming, Spirit of Change Magazine shares this storytelling collection of healthy aging wisdom for senior care.

 “The Healthiest Patient I Have”